Find Someone on Bumble Without an Account (2026 Methods)

 Bumble's user base is massive, which is part of what drives the concern.

-With 50 million monthly active users worldwide — 25 million in the US alone — Bumble is the second-largest dating app behind Tinder.
-It holds 26% of the US dating app market.
+With 50 million monthly active users worldwide — and 80+ million daily swipes — Bumble is the second-largest dating app behind Tinder.
 The sheer size of the user base means that statistically, if someone in your life is on a dating app, there's roughly a 1 in 4 chance it's Bumble.

 The platform skews slightly male (55/45), which means women's profiles receive disproportionate attention.
 Bumble's "women message first" rule (for heterosexual matches) was designed to give women more control over conversations, but it doesn't address the visibility concerns that bring people to this article.